-Depending how relevant the resultant sites / pages are, you can decide whether to include your links in future articles.
+Depending on how relevant the resultant sites/pages are, you can decide whether to include your links in future articles.

 It depends.
 It depends on some conditions.
 Imagine this as a spectrum of relevance.

-– If the sites’ topics have 0 relation, but somehow the page manages to bridge that gap, it’s ok.
-SEO has no relation to dentistry, but it’s a clean link when I link to my dad’s dental related business from here, because he’s my dad – it’s normal and accepted that I should link to him.
+– If the sites’ topics have 0 relations, but somehow the page manages to bridge that gap, it’s ok.
+SEO has no relation to dentistry, but it’s a clean link when I link to my dad’s dental-related business from here because he’s my dad – it’s normal and accepted that I should link to him.
 And before anyone jumps to conclusions, this text link broker trial was for an affiliate site of mine, not my dad’s business.

 – If your site topics overlap and the page is offtopic, it’s not grand (both in terms of traffic and link value), but it won’t hurt.

 – If the sites’ topics overlap and the page is relevant, it’s better, simply because the traffic quality will be better.
-Traffic I get from my guest-posts at Wolf-Howl is pretty good, because our audiences are mostly interested in the same thing.
+The traffic I get from my guest-posts at Wolf-Howl is pretty good because our audiences are most interested in the same thing.

 – If the sites are exactly on the same topic and the page is relevant, it’s money.